 A library located in the centre of Warsaw, consisting of a reading area and rental desk, is available to faculty members, doctoral students, and regular students.
 It is one of the largest departmental libraries at the University of Warsaw, both in terms of the size of its collection as well as the number of visitors.
 Its collection consists of approximately, 75 thousand volumes (books and journals), and 815 doctoral dissertations.
 The library also subscribes to 67 periodicals (including 11 foreign titles – from 2012, as online subscriptions).
 Employees and students also have access to e-journals provided by the University of Warsaw Library.

-In 2017, the faculty will be moved to a new location (so-called „Gmach Audytoryjny"), which is located in the Central Campus on Krakowskie Przedmieście 26/28.
-The new building will have more than 3000 m 2 , and will include administrative offices, fifteen classrooms, and a designated research area (containing, among others, a "focus group room”).
+In 2017, the faculty moved to a new location - Auditorium Building, which is located in the Central Campus on Krakowskie Przedmieście 26/28.
+The new building have more than 3000 m 2 , and include administrative offices, fifteen classrooms, and a designated research area (containing, among others, a "focus group room”).